For more than 40 years, we have been connecting museums with Canadians.

-A national centre of excellence, the Canadian Heritage Information Network (CHIN) enables Canada's museums to connect with each other and their audiences through the use of digital technologies.
+A national centre of expertise, the Canadian Heritage Information Network (CHIN) enables Canada's museums to connect with each other and their audiences through the use of digital technologies.

-This commitment has lead to the development of products and services that nurture the creation, management, presentation and preservation of Canada's digital heritage content.
+This commitment has led to the development of products and services that nurture the creation, management, presentation and preservation of Canada's digital heritage content.

-Working in partnership with more than 1,500 heritage institutions across Canada, CHIN makes it possible for Canada's heritage professionals and volunteers to:
+Working with heritage institutions across Canada, CHIN makes it possible for Canada's heritage professionals and volunteers to:

 Explore and Share Collection Records through Artefacts Canada

-Canada's national inventory of museum objects, Artefacts Canada is a vital research and reference resource for heritage professionals which contains nearly 4 million records.
+Canada's national inventory of museum objects, Artefacts Canada is a vital research and reference resource for heritage professionals.
+It contains more than 4 million records, including images.

 In partnership with organizations in Canada and abroad, CHIN conducts and publishes primary and applied research.
 This research enables CHIN and the heritage community to better understand and manage issues and developments relating to heritage digital content.

 This research also allows CHIN and the heritage community to adopt standards and best practices related to digital technology, such as:

 - digital preservation;

 - sustainable business models for museums in a digital environment;